MGAPS/mgaps-website/jobs/Weizmann.md

 summary: High-Energy, Astroparticle Physics and Detector Physics, and combines unique R&D work in its local laboratory with participation in the international XENON program.
 ---

-High-Energy, Astroparticle Physics and Detector Physics, and combines unique R&D work in its local laboratory with participation in the international XENON program.